Enlargement of the eurozone: Historical enlargements

 The eurozone was established with its first 11 member states on 1 January 1999.
-The first enlargement of the eurozone, to Greece, took place on 1 January 2001, one year before the euro had physically entered into circulation.
+The first enlargement of the eurozone, to Greece, took place on 1 January 2001, one year before the euro physically entered into circulation.
 Along with the formal eurozone states, the euro also replaced currencies in four microstates, Kosovo, and Montenegro, all of whom used currencies replaced by the euro.
-Denmark and Sweden held referendums on joining the eurozone, but voters voted down the referendums leading both to remain outside.
 The first enlargements after the euro entered into circulation were to states which joined the EU in 2004; namely Slovenia in 2007, Cyprus and Malta in 2008, Slovakia in 2009, Estonia in 2011, Latvia in 2014, and Lithuania in 2015.
-On 1 January 2023 Croatia, which had joined the EU in 2013, became the 20th member of the eurozone.
-Bulgaria has been approved to join the eurozone, effective 1 January 2026.
+Croatia, which had joined the EU in 2013, adopted the euro on 1 January 2023; while Bulgaria, which had joined in 2007, adopted the euro on 1 January 2026.
+Denmark and Sweden held referendums on joining the eurozone, but voters voted against adopting the euro.
+Denmark has an opt-out written into its approval of the Maastricht Treaty granting the country four exemptions from EU harmonization; one of them was the right to keep its own currency.
+In Sweden, the referendum opposition to euro adoption led the government to postpone currency-area accession, despite the absence of an opt-out.